AndroidHell/ArmouredCommanderLinux/README.md

 # Armoured Commander Linux Fork

+## now built based on version 1.0.1

 ## Reddit user /u/ArmouredCommander gets full credit as this is their game

+**NOTE:** There are known issues with the game running on Arch and Debian.
+The Debian issue and possible fix is listed in issues of this repo.
+I haven't had time to address these yet.

 I saw this on reddit and saw that it was done in python and since I am currently workng on the python RL tut, curiousity got hte better of me.